 Prior to his arrival at IUPUI, Hunter spent one year as the top assistant coach at his alma mater, Miami (Ohio), under current Arizona State head coach Herb Sendek.
 During that season, the Redhawks were 19-10, finishing second in the Mid-American Conference (MAC) and making an appearance in the postseason National Invitation Tournament (NIT).

-Hunter and his wife, Amy, have two children, Jasmine (27) and R.J.
-(22), who was selected by the Boston Celtics with the No. 28 pick in the 2015 NBA Draft.
+Hunter and his wife, Amy, have two children, Jasmine (28) and R.J.
+(23), who was selected by the Boston Celtics with the No. 28 pick in the 2015 NBA Draft.
+He is currently a member of the Houston Rockets and made his first career start in the 2017-18 regular season finale.